Mosquito Coast: Economic expansion

 At the same time, the mahogany trade peaked in Europe, but the supply in Belize, a main exporter, was becoming scarce.
-Mosquitia became an alternative source to Belize-based traders and wood cutting companies, who acquired concessions and land grants from Robert Charles Frederic.
-In 1837, Britain started to take diplomatic measures to prevent the new nations that left the imploding Federal Republic of Central America in 1838–1841 from interfering with the kingdom.
+The Miskito Kingdom became an alternative source to Belize-based traders and wood cutting companies, who acquired concessions and land grants from Robert Charles Frederic.
+In 1837, Britain formally recognized the Mosquito Kingdom as an independent state, and took diplomatic measures to prevent the new nations that left the imploding Federal Republic of Central America in 1838–1841 from interfering with the kingdom.

 The expansion of the economy attracted and benefitted from the arrival of capital from the United States, and immigrants from the States, the West Indies, Europe, Syria and China.
-Especially abundant was the immigration of Afro-Caribbeans following the abolition of slavery in the British and French Caribbean in 1841, who settled mainly in and around Bluefields, merging with the descendants of the slaves that had not been evacuated in 1786 and giving origin to the Moskitian Creoles.
-Because of their greater knowledge of English, the Creoles soon became the workers most sought by foreign companies, occupying the intermediate levels in the businesses and relegating the native Miskito to the worst paid occupations at the base.
+Especially abundant was the immigration of Afro-Caribbeans following the abolition of slavery in the British and French Caribbean in 1841, who settled mainly in and around Bluefields, merging with the descendants of the slaves that had not been evacuated in 1786 and giving origin to the Miskito Coast Creoles.
+Because of their greater knowledge of English, the Creoles soon became the workers most sought by foreign companies, occupying the intermediate levels in the businesses and relegating the native Miskitu to the worst paid occupations at the base.

-In August 1841, the British frigate Tweed carried King Robert Charles Frederic and the British Governor of Belize, Alexander MacDonald, to remove the Nicaraguan officials from the port at the mouth of the San Juan River.
-At the request of the civil population and an American captain of a United States brig the Nicaraguan commandant of the port, Colonel Manuel Quijano, was removed and later dropped off at Cape Gracias a Dios to find his own way back to Nicaragua.
-The Nicaraguan government protested, but the British did not take action against MacDonald for the incident.
+In August 1841, a British ship, without knowledge of London, carried the Miskito King Robert Charles Frederic and the British Governor of Belize, Alexander MacDonald, to occupy Nicaragua's only Caribbean port in San Juan del Norte, placed at the mouth of the San Juan River and likely endpoint of a possible future transoceanic canal through Nicaragua, and claimed it for the Mosquito Kingdom.
+The commander of the port was kidnapped and abandoned in a deserted beach, and the civilian population was told to leave the place by March 1842.
+The Nicaraguan government protested and the British did not carry on the threatened evacuation of the port, but neither did they take action against MacDonald for the incident.